 Directed by Marc Forster, written by Zach Helm.

 Everybody knows that your life is a story, but what if a story was your life?
 Harold Crick (Will Ferrell) is your average IRS agent: monotonous, boring, and repetitive.
 But everything changes when Harold begins hearing a disembodied voice narrating his life as it happens–a narration that reads like a book in which he, the main character, will soon die.
 Now Harold must find the author (Emma Thompson) of the story, and ultimately his life, to convince her to change the ending of the story before it is too late.
 Also starring Queen Latifah, Dustin Hoffman, and Maggie Gyllenhaal, this film does not fail to disappoint.

 Lars (Ryan Gosling) is an awkwardly shy young man in a small nothern town who finally brings the girl of his dreams to his brother and sister-in-law’s home.
 The only problem is that she’s not real–she’s a sex doll Lars ordered off the internet.
 However, sex isn’t what Lars has in mind, but rather a deep, meaningful relationship with the new woman in his life.
 His sister-in-law is worried for him, his brother thinks he’s nuts, but eventually the entire town goes along with his delusion in support of this sweet-natured young man they’ve always loved.

 Mr. Brooks (2007)

-Another film about the shadow, in which Kevin Costner plays the persona and William Hurt the shadow archetype masterfully.
-This film will creep you out; the shadow personified is a force to be reckoned with.
-Interesting, too, that the movie poster for Mr. Brooks and that for Persona (the Ingmar Bergman film, below) are so similar.
+This is another film about the shadow, in which Kevin Costner plays the persona and William Hurt the shadow archetype masterfully.
+This film is creepy, for the shadow personified is a force to be reckoned with.
+Interesting, too, that the movie poster for Mr. Brooks and that for Persona (the Ingmar Bergman film below) are so similar.
 Coincidence?
 I think not.